Tuesday 13th June, 2023

 What are muscle knots

-What they actually are
+What the lumps are

 • the whole muscle to tighten